ScottLogic/blog/_posts/2024-09-01-Evolving-with-AI-From-Traditional-Testing-to-Model-Evaluation-I.md

 Consider a hospital implementing an ML model to predict the likelihood of patients being readmitted within 30 days of discharge.

-**1. Define Objectives:** The goal is to identify most high-risk patients so that the hospital can take proactive measures to reduce readmission rates and improve patient care.
+**Defining Objectives:** The goal here is to identify most high-risk patients so that the hospital can take proactive measures to reduce readmission rates and improve patient care.

-**2. Data Validation:** Start by validating the dataset, ensuring that it includes a balanced representation of various patient, medical history, treatment plans etc. Use cross-validation to train the model and select the most effective algorithm for predicting readmissions.
+**Data Validation:** Further start by validating the dataset, ensuring that it includes a balanced representation of various patient, medical history, treatment plans etc. Use cross-validation to train the model and select the most effective algorithm for predicting readmissions.

-**3. Metric Selection:** Choose sensitivity/recall and specificity as key metrics.
+**Metric Selection:** Choose sensitivity/recall and specificity as key metrics.
 High sensitivity ensures that most high-risk patients are identified, while specificity ensures that the model doesn't over-predict readmissions, leading to unnecessary interventions.

-**4. Stress Testing:** Test the model with scenarios where patient data is incomplete, such as missing medical history or inconsistent treatment records.
+**Stress Testing:** Test the model with scenarios where patient data is incomplete, such as missing medical history or inconsistent treatment records.
 Assess how the model performs when handling these edge cases, which are common in real-world medical data.

-**5. A/B Testing:** Implement the ML model alongside the existing manual risk assessment process.
+**A/B Testing:** Implement the ML model alongside the existing manual risk assessment process.
 Compare the model's predictions with the manual predictions in real-time, focusing on how well the model improves patient outcomes.

-**6. Post-Deployment Monitoring:** After deployment, continuously monitor the model’s performance, looking for signs of model drift as new patient data becomes available.
+**Post-Deployment Monitoring:** After deployment, continuously monitor the model’s performance, looking for signs of model drift as new patient data becomes available.
 Implement a feedback loop where the model is retrained regularly with the latest data to maintain accuracy and relevance.

 ## Skills Needed for ML Model Testing